jetaggart/stream-sms-draft/README.md

 Healthcare Sector Developers have a plethora of options when it comes to chat tools for their administrators.
 Narrow down your chat app options to those with SMS-to-app messaging and you've still got a lot to sort through.

 Stream offers a novel approach: an affordable and easy-to-use chat and live feed infrastructure with robust API integration that you can tailor to perfectly fit your needs.
 Hopefully this post goes to show how easily and quickly you can create apps with advanced functionality using Stream.

+>**Reminder: With Stream, you can easily add HIPAA compliance and encryption to any of your apps.
+[Learn more here](https://getstream.io/blog/hipaa-chat/).**

 Check out the [Stream Blog](https://getstream.io/blog/) and [Stream Chat React Docs](https://getstream.github.io/stream-chat-react/) for more inspiration and guidance for your projects.